MelanieLinares/portfolio-new/site/content/post/test-increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

   The North Carolina Department of Transportation (NCDOT) as of 2018 had a new website redesign to allow citizens a secure, quick, and easy way to view all transportation-related information.
-Unfortunately, despite an improved visual UI the site failed initial accessibility audits.
+Unfortunately, despite an improved visual UI, the site failed initial accessibility audits.

   **The starting score:**  67 (based on Google Lighthouse)